-- 1. A Functional Behavioral Assessment is completed by a Behavior Analyst.
+1. A Functional Behavioral Assessment is completed by a Behavior Analyst.
 If the Functional Behavioral Assessment recommends the use of a behavior modifying medication as in intervention, a referral will be made to a medical professional for further evaluation.
-All recommended behavior interventions must include Positive Supports. - 2.
-If a behavior modifying medication is recommended, the prescriber shall provide a written order for the medication and note the indication for the medication use.
-Risks and benefits of the medication, including any side effects, will be documented as part of a risk benefit analysis. - 3.
-The medication shall be used in conjunction with the Behavior Support Plan. - 4.
-The behavior modifying medication is only prescribed for a condition that is diagnosed according to the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual (DSM).
+All recommended behavior interventions must include Positive Supports.

+2. If a behavior modifying medication is recommended, the prescriber shall provide a written order for the medication and note the indication for the medication use.
+Risks and benefits of the medication, including any side effects, will be documented as part of a risk benefit analysis.
+A designated support team participant shall obtain written or witnessed verbal Informed Consent for the use of the medication from the individual, Health Care Surrogate, or Guardian.

+3. The medication shall be used in conjunction with the Behavior Support Plan.

+4. The behavior modifying medication is only prescribed for a condition that is diagnosed according to the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual (DSM).
 Exceptions exist when a prescriber feels that there may be a beneficial treatment in which case it is monitored through the PROBIS committee for effectiveness.